KDUN

-KDUN (1030 AM, "Dune Radio") was a commercial radio station in Reedsport, Oregon, airing an oldies radio format.
-It was owned by Big Shoes Productions.
+KDUN (1030 AM) was a commercial radio station licensed to Reedsport, Oregon, United States, serving the Central Oregon Coast.
+Last owned by Delilah Rene d/b/a Big Shoes Productions, it aired an oldies format at the time of closure branded "Dune Radio".
 The studios were located in the Oregon Coast School of Art building in Gardiner, Oregon.
-The station played hits from the 1960s, 1970s and 1980s.
-It also carried Seattle Seahawks football games.

-By day, KDUN was powered at 50,000 watts, the maximum output permitted by the Federal Communications Commission (FCC) for AM stations.
-To avoid interference to other stations on 1030 AM at night, it reduced power at sunset to 630 watts.
-KDUN served Winchester Bay, Coos Bay, Florence, Gardiner Roseburg, Eugene-Springfield and other communities up and down I-5 as well as other communities up and down Highway 101 on the Central Oregon Coast.
+Established in 1961 as KRAF, it adopted the KDUN calls in 1969.
+Nationally syndicated radio personality Delilah Rene began her career at KDUN in the 1970s and purchased it in 2021, operating it as a full-service station.

 History

 KRAF

 A construction permit was filed in September 1958 by Oregon Coast Broadcasters to build a new radio station licensed to Reedsport, Oregon.
 Its transmitter and studios would be located on Bolon Island.
 The permit was granted by the Federal Communications Commission (FCC) in March 1960 for a new daytime-only AM station, assigned the call letters KRDP.
 It would broadcast with 5,000 watts of power on a frequency of 1470 kHz.
 A request was made and granted in April 1961 to change the call sign to KRAF.

 KRAF signed on the air on June 2, 1961.
 Walter J. Kraus was the president and owner of Oregon Coast Broadcasters and Gless Connoy was the station's general manager.
 The KRAF call sign represented the "Reedsport and Florence" coverage area of the station.
 The station was marketed with the slogan, "Listening is heavenly on 1470".
 The KRAF call letters were first filed for in 1936 by Edwin A. Kraft and had been licensed to KRAF in Fairbanks, Alaska.

 In 1966, Gless Connoy purchased the station from Kraus.
 Wayne A. Moreland bought KRAF from the Connoy family on July 1, 1968.